 Announce, advertise or call the public attention in any way to any article or service for sale or hire, except by District permit.

-Paste, glue, tack or otherwise post any sign, placard, advertisement, or inscription, nor shall any person erect or cause to be erected any sign whatever within the recreation and parks system without permission from the District.
+Paste, glue, tack or otherwise post any sign, placard, advertisement, or inscription, erect or cause to be erected any sign whatever within the recreation and parks system without permission from the District.

 Use any system for amplifying sounds, whether for speech or music or otherwise within the recreation and parks system unless a Facility Use Permit is first secured from the District.